flyway/flywaydb.org/documentation/contribute/contributingDatabaseSupport.md

 + Completed any requested code changes
 + Signed the [Flyway CLA](https://cla-assistant.io/flyway/flyway) for your PR

-Finally, adding compatibility for your databse to Flyway is just the first step.
+Finally, adding compatibility for your database to Flyway is just the first step.
 If you want your database to become officially supported, you should learn more about [Flyway's Support Levels](/documentation/learnmore/database-support), and [process for obtaining Certification](/documentation/learnmore/getting-certified).